ghalib2015/deep-learning/README.md

   - training3.py for sequence</br>
 - The evolution of the models can be visualized using tensorboard on runs directory, one for each model</br>
 - The models are stored on .pth files, one for each model
-- The box and sequence models can be tested using respectively testing.py and testing2.py, there is also prediction.zip which contain all the predicted bounding box for validation set
+- The box and sequence models can be tested using respectively testing.py and testing2.py, there is also prediction.rar which contain all the predicted bounding box for validation set

 More information can be found on the Drive report from this link: https://docs.google.com/document/d/1-MjN0XJE2BftC_5SEeBTJ2u4SchuFOgHryqnokh4GCg/edit?usp=sharing